-One night in 1935 the synagogue was broken into.
+One night in 1935 Heinrich Bender, the local group leader of the NSDAP in Hoffenheim, town clerk Karl Wilhelm Gilbert and Emil Hopp, a teacher and local SA-squad leader, broke into the synagogue.
 Our father heard the noise and went outside to check if everything was in order.
 It came to a brawl, and father’s nose got broken.
 He told us it were broken because he had fallen off a cart.
 Aunt Else who lived with us fled into the garden and from there into the cellars, where she hid herself.
 I still remember the garden where aunt Elsa hid herself.
 It was a marvelous garden with fruit trees, where also vegetables were grown.

 On hot days we loved to often go paddling in the fresh waters of the Elsenz, a little river flowing through Hoffenheim.
 When ‘our foes’ detected us they attacked, screaming: ‘Drown the Jew boys!’
 Once they pressed my brother’s head under water and only released him in the last possible moment.
 From then on he was afraid of deep water, although he could swim.
 I failed once to escape them, and they beat me up and pushed me into nettles growing on the bank.